Deformations of pairs of Kleinian singularities: Structure of

 Suppose that $X$ is a smooth affine variety and a finite group $G$ acts on $X$ algebraically.
-The following fact is well-known. \begin{stat} Denote $\Spec \CN[X]^G$ by $X/G$.
+The following fact follows from Proposition 4.11 in~\cite{Drezet}. \begin{stat} Denote $\Spec \CN[X]^G$ by $X/G$.
 Let $\pi\colon X\to X/G$ be the quotient morphism of algebraic varieties corresponding to inclusion $\CN[X]^G\subset \CN[X]$.
-Then the following holds \begin{enumerate} \item $\pi$ is finite. \item Each fiber of $\pi$ is a single orbit of action of $G$. \item $Y$ is smooth precisely in the points corresponding to free orbits of $G$. \item $\pi$ is \'etale in the points with trivial stabilizer. \end{enumerate} \end{stat}
+Then the following holds \begin{enumerate} \item $\pi$ is finite. \item Each fiber of $\pi$ is a single orbit of action of $G$. \item $Y$ is smooth in the points corresponding to free orbits of $G$. \item $\pi$ is \'etale in the points with trivial stabilizer. \end{enumerate} \end{stat}